marcomaroni-github/twitter-to-bluesky/README.md

 - `BLUESKY_USERNAME` = username into which you want to import the tweets (e.g. "test.bsky.social")
 - `BLUESKY_PASSWORD` = account password created via App Password (Settings > App Passwords; eg., "XXXX-XXXX-XXXX-XXXX")
 - `ARCHIVE_FOLDER` = full path to the folder containing the X/Twitter archive (e.g. "C:/Temp/twitter-archive")
-- `TWITTER_HANDLES` - one or more x/twitter handles without @, comma separated (e.g. 'marcomaroni,user').
+- `TWITTER_HANDLES` - one or more x/twitter handles without @, comma separated, case sensitive (e.g. 'marcomaroni,user').
 Corresponds to the `--twitter-handles` argument.

 Additionally you can set these environment variables to customize behavior: